-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

 Records must be safeguarded.
-Use reasonable diligence to protect and preserve records and to prevent disclosure of the information they contain, except as provided by Health and Human Services Commission (HHSC) and managed care organization (MCO) regulations.
+Use reasonable diligence to protect and preserve records and to prevent disclosure of the information they contain, except as provided by Texas Health and Human Services Commission (HHSC) and managed care organization (MCO) regulations.

 Reasonable diligence for employees responsible for records includes keeping records: